• Skip to primary navigation

 • Heat 1 tablespoon of avocado oil in a large stock pot over medium heat.
 Once hot, add the diced onion, minced garlic, and grated ginger to the pan.
 Cook until fragrant.

-• Add the diced chicken to the pot with the onions.
-Cook for several minutes, stirring throughout, until the chicken starts to become opaque (it does not need to be fully cooked at this point).
+• Add the diced chicken thighs to the pot with the onions.
+Cook for several minutes, stirring occasionally, until the chicken starts to become opaque (it does not need to be fully cooked at this point).

 • Add the carrots and bell pepper.
 Stir and cook for 3-4 minutes, or until the veggies begin to tenderize.